Frequently Asked Questions

 Because our schedule is impacted, the Center does not provide drop-in or walk-in appointments.
-Due to last minute no-shows and cancellations, appointments typically become available each day.
-If you wish to wait in person in the Center, you may take as many of these appointments as you wish.
+However, due to last minute no-shows and cancellations, appointments typically become available each day.
+If you wish to wait in person in the Center, you will have priority to take any appointments that become available throughout the day.

 Where is the Writing Center and when is it open?

-The Writing Center is in Clark Hall, Suite 126 on the first floor, past the Peer Mentor
+The Writing Center is in Clark Hall, Suite 126 on the first floor, past the Peer Connections

 How should I prepare for my tutoring session?